RatInABox-Lab/RatInABox/README.md

 * [path_integration_example.ipynb](./demos/path_integration_example.ipynb): RatInABox is use to construct, train and visualise a large multi-layer network capable of learning a "ring attractor" capable of path integrating a position estimate using only velocity inputs.

 ## Contribute
 `RatInABox` is an open source project, and we actively encourage community contributions.
 These can take various forms, such as new movement policies, new cells types, new plotting functions, new geometries, bug fixes, documentation, citations of relevant work, or additional experiment notebooks.
 If there is a small contribution you would like to make, please feel free to open a pull request, and we can review it.
+For bugs and bug fixes please raise an issue.
 If you would like to add a new `Neurons` class please pull request it into the [contribs](./ratinabox/contribs/) directory.
 If there is a larger contribution you are considering please contact the correponding author at `tomgeorge1@btinternet.com`.

 ## Cite
 If you use `RatInABox` in your research or educational material, please cite the work as follows: